Window convolution of the galaxy clustering bispectrum: Window convolution tests of additional samples

 We have repeated the same checks with the complete QSO mock catalogues in both NGC and SGC in the redshift bin \(\num{0.8} \leq z \leq \num{2.1}\), but do not find any significant amplitude offset (see \cref{{fig:window-convolution-reduced-add-QSO-NGC-complete}} for the NGC case).

-We thus suspect there may be systematic effects specific to the complete LRG mock catalogues; the relative amplitude offset parameter~\(\beta\), as well as being a diagnostic tool in conjunction with the loss function~\(\chi^2_{\ell_1 \ell_2 L}\), also serves as a useful nuisance parameter to absorb unknown systematic residuals in window convolution.
+One possible explanation is that there may be a small amount of unknown systematic effects specific to the complete LRG mock catalogues; in particular, we note that the AMTL mock catalogues are not derived from the complete ones, but instead both have been separately generated from potential-assignment targets~\cite{Lasker:2024,DESI2024.II.KP3}.
+A second possibility is the imperfect shot noise subtraction~\cite{Sugiyama:2019} in the proxy `models' based on mock measurements used in the validation tests here; this, however, would not be the case in an actual cosmological analysis which forward models theoretical predictions.
+With that being said, we caution that these interpretations lie outside the scope of the window convolution treatment itself and should be separately examined.
+The relative amplitude offset parameter~\(\beta\), as well as being a diagnostic tool in conjunction with the loss function~\(\chi^2_{\ell_1 \ell_2 L}\), also serves as a useful nuisance parameter to absorb unknown systematic residuals after window convolution.
 In the cosmological analysis of DESI DR1 samples, it is the AMTL not complete mock catalogues that will be used to validate the full pipeline as they resemble the actual survey data more closely; therefore, the validation of our window convolution pipeline with the AMTL mock catalogues in this work is more important.